Belonging and Inclusion Station

 What happens when I fill out an intake form?

-The Belonging and Inclusion Advocate will collect information from you and anyone else involved in the event(s) that caused you to raise a concern.
-The BIA will work to make sure that you feel heard and supported as well.
-After hearing from all involved people, the BIA will decide if the concern can be addressed with a teaching moment or if corrective action is necessary.
+- The Belonging and Inclusion Advocate will gather information from you and others involved in the event(s) that led to your concern.
+The BIA will ensure you feel heard and supported.
+After gathering all relevant information, the BIA will determine whether the concern can be addressed through education or if corrective action is needed.

 If something happened to me at a tournament two weeks ago, can I come to the BIS and raise a concern about that event?